 If your child has pain, a swollen belly, or other signs that a part of the intestine is trapped in the hernia (incarcerated hernia), surgery will be needed immediately but this is a rare case.

-Problems from umbilical hernia repair are rare.
+Complications from umbilical hernia Treatment are rare.
 In case you notice any signs of problems after the surgery, such as bleeding, swelling, or fever, consult your doctor and be sure to do all the follow-up examinations so that the doctor can make sure that your child is healing well.